gregorylearns/linux-adventure/README.md

 I'm making this retroactively seeing what improvements im making so that I can also replicate it if i ever decide to migrate to another distro or upgrade.

+TODO:

+Turn Distro headers into a neat table